Updated: Oct 22, 2021

 The park has two decorative ponds are plants of more than 120 species and the most notable rare trees are found there.

-There are 3 pavilions in the park they are Yellow, Pink and White Pavilions.
+There are 3 pavilions in the park are Yellow, Pink, and White Pavilions.

 Yellow Pavilion: Established by the Khedive Ismail Pasha it is a large wooden mansion built as a guest home and hunting mansion between 1871 and 1878, the Yellow Pavilion is located in the center of the park.

-The Pink Pavilion, one of the three mansions in the park built by Khedive Ismail Pasha, is a two-storey, typical Ottoman house.
+The Pink Pavilion, one of the three mansions in the park built by Khedive Ismail Pasha, is a two-story, typical Ottoman house.

 Named after its exterior's original color of cranesbill flower pink, the pavilion reflects the glory of its history with fine ornaments.